khairil-izwani/docker-webservlet-console/README.md

 ------------------------------
 This to demonstrate how to add a new script/program/process and execute it inside an already running container via the client web console.

-*This is not limited to java but any other language such php or nodejs once the container servlet is started as a background process.*
+*This example is not limited to java language only.
+We should be able to do this using other languages as well.*

-1. type this in the ouput field of the web console
+1. type this in the **ouput** field of the web console

    ```java
         public class Welcome {